arongas/python-examples/README.md

 direction = command to encrypt or decrypt and outputs an enctypted or decrypted text by shifting text characters.
 Using this exercise one can see/learn
 * Methods with input

+## Blind auction
+This application runs a blind auction and in the end prints the higher bidder.
+Using this exercise one can see/learn
+* How dictionaries work